scientific-python/spatch/docs/source/index.md

 # spatch documentation

 Spatch is a dispatching tool with a focus on scientific python libraries.
-This documentation provides an overview for user, librarie, and backend features.
+This documentation provides an overview of user, library, and backend features.
 Users of libraries that integrate spatch should usually refer to the library and/or backend documentation.